 16. HoneyBee Ranch of Tumalo

 A cozy camping option near Bend is this private campsite.
-It’s walking distance to food trucks, fire pits, and bars.
+It’s within walking distance to food trucks, fire pits, and bars.
 It feels private and peaceful.
 The host even offers fresh organic chicken eggs.

 17. Bluestone Natural Farms